A man asleep at a desk

 Dosage

-When considering THC as a sleep aid, the dosage is a crucial factor to take into account.
-Low doses may promote sleep, yet high doses could potentially disturb sleep patterns and diminish sleep quality.7 Therefore, it's advisable, to begin with a minimal dose, incrementally adjusting upwards as necessary until the optimal amount that suits your individual needs is identified.
+When considering THC as a sleep aid, dosage is a crucial factor to take into account.
+Low doses may promote sleep, yet high doses could potentially disturb sleep patterns and diminish sleep quality.7 Therefore, it's advisable to begin with a minimal dose, incrementally adjusting upwards as necessary until you identify the optimal amount for your individual needs.

 Routes Of Administration